exasol/transformers-extension/doc/user_guide/user_guide.md

   private models.
 You can use empty string ('') for public models.
 For details on how to create a connection object with token information, please check [here](#getting-started).

-Note that the extension currently only supports the `PyTorch` framework.
-Please make sure that the selected models are in the `Pytorch` model library section.

 ### 2. Model Uploader Script
 You can invoke the python script as below which allows to load the transformer models from the local filesystem into BucketFS: